Last updated on April 24th, 2022 at 05:23 pm

 What is Bisphenol A?

 Bisphenol A is a hormone-mimicking chemical used in polycarbonate plastics and resins commonly used for items such as shatterproof baby bottles.
-Bisphenol has estrogenic properties which, in animal tests has shown to cause a bevy of health problems such as an increase in prostate and breast cancer, uro-genital abnormalities in male babies, a decline in semen quality in men, early onset of puberty in girls, metabolic disorders including insulin-resistant (Type 2) diabetes and obesity and neurobehavioral problems such as Attention Deficit Hyperactivity Disorder.
+Bisphenol has estrogenic properties which, in animal tests has shown to cause a bevy of health problems such as an increase in prostate and breast cancer, urogenital abnormalities in male babies, a decline in semen quality in men, early onset of puberty in girls, metabolic disorders including insulin-resistant (Type 2) diabetes and obesity and neurobehavioral problems such as Attention Deficit Hyperactivity Disorder.
 Research is showing that when plastic containers, mostly those used to hold liquids and foods, are leeching Bisphenol into the foods and liquids they are holding.
-Heating food and liquids with these plastics is shown to increase the leeching of this contaminate.
+Heating food and liquids with these plastics is shown to increase the leaching of this contamination.

 Many companies use this chemical in their packaging including cans, soda cans, and plastic food containers.
 There is a risk of absorbing this chemical through the use of containing foods and liquids but can also leech into our water systems through landfills.